Cameron-Ord/sgsa/readme.md

 ## Features
 - 6 simultaneous voices – full polyphony for complex chords and melodies.
 - GBA-style sound – low sample rate (13,379 Hz) for authentic lo-fi character.
-- PolyBLEP oscillator – clean anti-aliased saw and square waves.
-- MIDI controller support – play live with any MIDI keyboard.
+- MIDI controller – play live with any MIDI keyboard.
 - Cross-platform – built on SDL3 and PortMidi for broad compatibility.

 ## Audio Engine
 - Sample rate: 13,379 Hz.
 Note that SDL3 resamples it to whatever the output device uses.
-- Amplitude scaling: Designed for dynamic response based on MIDI velocity.
+- Amplitude scaling: Designed for dynamic response based on MIDI velocity.(this honestly still needs work)
-- Bit depth & quality: Uses floating-point samples; low sample rate naturally gives a lo-fi sound.
-- Slight vibrato on notes held longer than 1 second.

 ## Dependencies
 PortMidi